Welcome to

 shown in the life, death and Resurrection of Jesus Christ,

-and ever since, in the community of the Catholic Church, led by the Bishop of Rome, now Pope Francis.
+and ever since, in the community of the Catholic Church, led by the Bishop of Rome, now Pope Leo XIV.

 Because the Holy Name is not a parish, we can celebrate baptisms, marriages and funerals only